-All communication is done over Ethernet using either IEC 61850 or FTP/FTPS protocol.
+All communication is done over Ethernet using the IEC 61850 protocol.

 Each protection relay has an Ethernet interface connector on the front and optionally on the rear side as well.
 The Ethernet connector can be used for communication with PCM600.